The $78 Billion Opportunity.

 - Integrating With Systems: Integrating new orders into inventory and shipping systems can be manual and unreliable compared to platforms like Amazon, which offer more seamless integration.

-12. MyDeal
+12. Depop

-Who Should Use MyDeal?
+Who Should Use Depop?

-The Pros of Using MyDeal
+The Pros of Using Depop

-The Cons of Using MyDeal
+The Cons of Using Depop

 - Limited Recognition: MyDeal may not be as widely recognised as other marketplaces, meaning you may need to increase marketing efforts to drive traffic to your listings.